⚠️⚠️⚠️

 #> `geom_smooth()` using method = 'gam' and formula = 'y ~ s(x, bs = "cs")'

-We can see that increasing rates of gene flows within Africa shifts apparent Neanderthal ancestry proportions inferred using “indirect” \(f_4\)-ratio increasingly upwards (compare the estimated trajectories to the true proportion shown as dashed line).
-However, the “direct” \(f_4\)-ratio remains stable.
+We can see that increasing rates of gene flow within Africa shifts apparent Neanderthal ancestry proportions inferred using “indirect” f4f_4-ratio increasingly upwards (compare the estimated trajectories to the true proportion shown as dashed line).
+However, the “direct” f4f_4-ratio remains stable, and relatively closer to the true admixture proportion indicated by the dashed line.

 Eurasia -> Africa gene flow vs inference of Neanderthal ancestry